End of Summer Tour and Farmer’s Red Potato Salad Recipe

-The ultimate summer salad, enjoy this fresh Farmer’s Red Potato Salad Recipe made with corn on the cob–delicious for any picnic, party, or potluck!
+The ultimate end of summer salad, enjoy this fresh Farmer’s Red Potato Salad Recipe made with corn on the cob–delicious for any picnic, party, or potluck!
+This post has been updated with new photography!

 Friends, a few years back I went to the heart of rural America, to visit Black Gold Farms for a farm tour!
 Today I’m sharing my experience with you, plus a favorite summer salad, Farmer’s Red Potato Salad Recipe.